 I have no intention of working from home forever, and PlaceChangers will certainly rent office space as we grow.
 If we chose to work at Maingate, would I be able to walk there from my home within 15 minutes?
 Site Insights can answer this question for us.

 Due to a lack of crossings under the tracks, this commercial centre is not, in fact, walkable from my site within 15 minutes.
-I have a feeling there are a relatively small number of relatively small interventions that can improve this.
+Several relatively small interventions can improve this.
 Site Insights allows us to try things out risk-free and picture their effects on walkability.

 First, let's add another underpass at each railway line and one additional path to link them.